alphagov/govuk-rfcs/rfc-021-monitoring-for-404s.md

 Using a git repository for this monitoring would have the nice property that false positives could be resolved by manually editing the repository to remove incorrect entries. &nbsp;Further, it would produce a history of which pages were live on the site at a particular time.

+### **Recommendation**

-**Recommendation: use a git repository**** , pushing updates to it nightly. &nbsp;Have nagios monitoring on the timestamp of the last push to this repository.** I don't see any reason that such a repository couldn't be open access. &nbsp;I would imagine this git repository containing a single, large, CSV file, with one line per page on the site. (in sorted order by base\_path,&nbsp;
+- Use a git repository, pushing updates to it nightly. **&nbsp;&nbsp;** I would imagine this git repository containing a single, large, CSV file, with one line per page on the site. (in sorted order by base\_path, to make for minimal diffs). &nbsp;It might also contain a separate file with top pages by traffic for each frontend app.
+- Ensure that the nightly automatic update of this repository performs a "pull" of the repository before updating it, so that it copes with intervening manual edits.
+- Have a nagios monitoring check on the timestamp of the last push to this repository, to ensure it's being successfully updated.
+- If exceptions to the monitoring are required (eg, paths which we do not want the monitoring to check), record these in the same git repository, such that the monitoring can be entirely configured by editing the repository.

+&nbsp;

 ## Where to run the monitoring

-We want monitoring on high-traffic pages to run frequently.
+Requirements are:

+- Identify problems on high traffic pages quickly (within 5 minutes)
+- Identify problems on lower traffic pages "eventually" (ideally within a few hours)
+- It should be easy to trigger a check of the top pages for a given app (ideally, this would happen automatically after a deploy)
+-

-Checks should be run avoiding caches - so we need to ensure that they don't put too high a load on the apps themselves.
+The checks should be run avoiding caches - so we need to ensure that they don't put too high a load on the apps themselves.

-&nbsp;

 **Question** : should smokey run these tests?&nbsp;Or should we have a separate persistent app?

-One advantage of a persistent app is that &nbsp;which gradually covers all pages? &nbsp;Or do statistical sampling (pick N of the "not highest traffic" pages)
+Suggestion:

+- Smokey runs automatic checks of the top few pages.
+- A separate persistent app performs a gradual sampling of pages on the site, reporting problems via nagios.

-## Accidentally reverted pages
+## Accidentally published pages

 Some pages are accidentally published, and then have to be reverted.&nbsp;This normally only happens to comply with legal obligations.